 - Some Bologna restaurants will include coperto fees, also known as cover charges, on your bill for tableware, linen, and bread.
 These fees usually come in at around €3 or less per person.

 - Moving a few streets back from the main sites is always a good idea if you want to avoid potential tourist traps.
-Additionally, Bologna restaurants that offer menus in multiple languages and those with hosts trying to lure you inside are generally best to steer clear of.
+Additionally, Bologna restaurants that offer menus in multiple languages and those with hosts trying to lure you inside should be avoided.

 - You won’t be expected to leave a tip after your meal, though some eateries may add a mandatory or optional service charge to your bill.